kaleidos-ventures/taiga-blog/content/2019-12-10_agile_antipatterns.md

 This is not just nonsense but it will result in chaos in every small replanning.
 Agile's promise is that for any given future date, the product of greater value and less waste will be produced, but says nothing about what that product will be in particular.
 Waterfall in return follows the reverse path, guarantees what will a product contain for a given date but does not worry about the value delivered or how much waste is generated.

 ![A wonderful burndown chart, “burning” functionality at a good pace, but is it really the case?]({filename}/images/2019-12-10_agile_antipatterns/burndown.jpg)
+<small>A wonderful burndown chart, “burning” functionality at a good pace, but is it really the case?</small>

 ##Agile Antipattern 4: Planning in Advance